 - I sought him out to seek his counsel on these latest developments.

-Assume means to believe something based on a theory or hypothesis, without actual evidence.
+Assume means believing something based on a theory or hypothesis without evidence.

-- Let’s assume that he will do the right thing and appear at the preliminary hearing.
+- Let’s assume he will do the right thing and appear at the preliminary hearing.

-Presume means to believe that something is true unless it is proven to the contrary.
+Presume means believing something is true unless it is proven to the contrary.

-- I presume this cutback will result in significant reductions to plant output.
+- I presume this cutback will result in significant reductions in plant output.